-- 20. Promotion of bilateral transit arrangements and PRC's accession to the TIR Convention are two priorities of the Program.
+18. Promotion of bilateral transit arrangements and PRC's accession to the TIR Convention are two priorities of the Program.
 It is hoped that the experience with the implementation of transit agreements that have been signed between the Kyrgyz Republic and Tajikistan, and the Kyrgyz Republic and Kazakhstan, will provide inputs for developing a regional transit agreement in the future.
-The regional forum on TIR accession and regional transit arrangements in Shanghai last October, co-sponsored by PRC as part of its accession effort, brought together representatives from customs, private freight forwarders and transport associations, and representatives from the IRU, UNECE, United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP) and the WCO.
-ADB has also published a paper on TIR Customs Transit System highlighting the experiences and initiatives of CAREC participating countries. - 21.
-The establishment of SafeTIR System for Kyrgyz Republic will be jointly supported by ADB and IRU.
-Training Seminar on TIR will be conducted by IRU with support from ADB for Kazakhstan, Mongolia and Kyrgyz Republic customs officials and transport operators.
+The regional forum on TIR accession and regional transit arrangements in Shanghai last October, co-sponsored by PRC as part of its accession effort, brought together representatives from customs, private freight forwarders and transport associations, and representatives from the IRU, United Nations Economic Commission for Europe, United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP) and the WCO.
+ADB has also published a paper on TIR Customs Transit System highlighting the experiences and initiatives of CAREC participating countries.